bryce-mcmath/react-soft-ui/README.md

 ## Versioning

-[SemVer](http://semver.org/) will only start being used for versioning once the base library is complete (1.0.0).
+[SemVer](http://semver.org/) will only start being used for versioning once the base collection of components is complete (1.0.0).
 For the versions available, see the [tags on this repository](https://github.com/bryce-mcmath/react-soft-ui/tags).

 ## Release history